HaiyiMei/EvolveAgent/README.md

 ## BUGs:

+- In docker-compose production
+  - n8n service has issue with create a new workflow and save it.
+  - the webhook cannot be accessed from backend(evolve_agent) yet.
-if running in a container, the ollama embeddings cannot be accessed.
+  - the ollama embeddings cannot be accessed.
+- N8N_PUBLIC_URL is not working.